Ginger Rogers: 1933–1939: Partnership with Astaire

-1933–1939: Success in nonmusicals
+1933–1939: Success in non-musicals

 Both before and immediately after her dancing and acting partnership with Fred Astaire ended, Rogers starred in a number of successful nonmusical films.
 Stage Door (1937) demonstrated her dramatic capacity, as the loquacious yet vulnerable girl next door and tough-minded theatrical hopeful, opposite Katharine Hepburn.
 Successful comedies included Vivacious Lady (1938) with James Stewart, Fifth Avenue Girl (1939), where she played an out-of-work girl sucked into the lives of a wealthy family, and Bachelor Mother (1939), with David Niven, in which she played a shop girl who is falsely thought to have abandoned her baby.

 In 1934, Rogers sued Sylvia of Hollywood for $100K for defamation.
 The fitness guru and radio personality had claimed that Rogers was on her radio show when, in fact, she was not.

 On March 5, 1939, Rogers starred in "Single Party Going East", an episode of Silver Theater on CBS radio.

 1940–1949: Career peak and reuniting with Astaire

 In 1941 Rogers won the Academy Award for Best Actress for her role in 1940's Kitty Foyle.
 She enjoyed considerable success during the early 1940s, and was RKO's hottest property during this period.
 In Roxie Hart (1942), based on the same play which later served as the template for the musical Chicago, Rogers played a wisecracking flapper in a love triangle on trial for the murder of her lover; set in the era of prohibition.
 Most of the film takes place in a women's jail.

-In the neorealist Primrose Path (1940), directed by Gregory La Cava, she played a prostitute's daughter trying to avoid family pressure into following the fate of her mother.
-Further highlights of this period included Tom, Dick, and Harry, a 1941 comedy in which she dreams of marrying three different men; I'll Be Seeing You (1944), with Joseph Cotten; and Billy Wilder's first Hollywood feature film: The Major and the Minor (1942), in which she played a woman who masquerades as a 12-year-old to get a cheap train ticket and finds herself obliged to continue the ruse for an extended period.
-This film featured a performance by Rogers's real mother, Lela, playing her film mother.
+In the melodrama Primrose Path (1940), directed by Gregory La Cava, she plays a character attempting to conceal being a prostitute's daughter being pressured into following the fate of her mother and grandmother.
+Further highlights of this period included Tom, Dick, and Harry, a 1941 comedy in which she dreams of marrying three different men; I'll Be Seeing You (1944), with Joseph Cotten; and Billy Wilder's first Hollywood feature film: The Major and the Minor (1942), in which she played a down-on-her-luck woman who masquerades as a 12-year-old to get a cheap train ticket home and finds herself obliged to continue the ruse at a military academy.
+Rogers' mother, Lela, played her mother in the film.

 After becoming a free agent, Rogers made hugely successful films with other studios in the mid-'40s, including Tender Comrade (1943), Lady in the Dark (1944), and Week-End at the Waldorf (1945), and became the highest-paid performer in Hollywood.
 However, by the end of the decade, her film career had peaked.
 Arthur Freed reunited her with Fred Astaire in The Barkleys of Broadway in 1949, when Judy Garland was unable to appear in the role that was to have reunited her with her Easter Parade co-star.